JoniBu/FingerCount/README.md

 ## Base idea
 * Simple calculator with input parsed from hand gestures.
 * Small interval to combine numbers (wait until `COMBINE` sign).
+* Hand should be in the yellow area (in roi window), in a way that fist barely touches the lines.

 ## Prerequisites